How Discovery Leads to the Experience (Part III)

 Assessing & Incorporating Feedback

-We always aim to review Round 1 of the EDD live with clients to ensure that all information is conveyed accurately, and any questions answered in real time so that the ideas all land as intended.
-Typically clients will need some time to absorb before giving their detailed feedback.
-We’ll reiterate, it’s imperative than anyone being asked to give feedback on the EDD and who has the authority to yay or nay has been involved with the Discovery process.
-We bolded it again for emphasis ;) Once we have the client’s feedback, we take the next steps to update, streamline, put some ideas to the side, and potentially ideate some more.
+We always aim to review round 1 of the Event Deck live with clients to ensure that all information is conveyed accurately, and any questions answered in real time so that the ideas all land as intended.
+Typically clients will need some time to absorb this before giving their detailed feedback.
+We’ll reiterate, it’s imperative than anyone being asked to give feedback on the Event Deck and who has the authority to yay or nay has been involved with the discovery process.
+We bolded it again for emphasis ;)

 Ideation Continues… While the Production Phase Begins (Aka, the Baton Relay)